caner-cetin/conan/README.md

 ### Gtk-WARNING **: cannot open display on macos

-install https://www.xquartz.org then relaunch the app
+install https://www.xquartz.org (or `brew install --cask xquartz`) then relaunch the app

 ### windows toolchains (mingw, etc) does not work.